If you’ve decided that a shiny new Samsung smartphone is for you and you want the best, which one do you choose? That’s a tough question.

 As flagships become prohibitively expensive for most people, the battleground may be shifting.
 Will Samsung release Lite versions of its S20 phones?
 Are the rumors about a smaller, cheaper iPhone true?

-It’s looking as if the next battle for smartphone shopper’s dollars will be fought in the mid-range category.
+It’s looking as if the next battle for

 “Another strategy I’d like to see more of is what Samsung announced at the end of 2018 — bringing more high end features to their mid tier line,” said Nguyen.
 “They’re already doing this, and I think this is a great way to garner brand loyalty among current users and well as entice non Samsung users.
 It makes sense because the mid-tier is the mass market, the bulk of sales volume.”